PHPExpertsInc/dockerize/README.md

     vendor/bin/php-ci.sh

-It will then automagically update composer and run the appropriate version of PHPUnit for all of the major PHP versions via the power of Docker.
+It will then automagically update composer and run the appropriate version of PHPUnit for all of the major PHP versions supported by your project via the power of Docker.

 # Installation